Elao/github-agile-dashboard/README.md

 ### GitHub authentication

-As [recommended by GitHub](https://github.com/blog/180-local-github-config), Gad rely on `github.user` and `github.token` variables in your git config to authenticate you on GitHub API.
-Follow this three steps and you're good to go:
+As [recommended by GitHub](https://github.com/blog/180-local-github-config), Gad relies on `github.user` and `github.token` variables in your git config to authenticate you on GitHub API.
+Follow these three steps and you're good to go:

 1. Set up your GitHub username in your git config: